TeoNikolov/wasp-2022-summer-school/subsystem3_gesture-generation/README.md

 -  `33`
 -  `100` (default)

-Here is an example command (will output to `./_output/exercise_5/3-13-32-128-33/`):
+Here is an example command (outputs to `./data/subsystem3_exercises/exercise_5/3-13-32-128-33/`):

-&nbsp;&nbsp;&nbsp;&nbsp;`python generate.py -data 33 -i "../_input/exercise_5/" -o "../_output/exercise_5/" --pipeline_script "../../example_scripts/pipeline.py"`
+&nbsp;&nbsp;&nbsp;&nbsp;`python "generate_gestures.py" -i "../data/subsystem3_exercises/exercise_5/" --pipeline_script "../../example_scripts/pipeline.py" -data 33`

 Let's see...
-Does changing the data size affect the generated gestures significantly?
+Do you think changing the data size affects the generated gestures?

-*Tip: Similar to prior exercises, look at gesture expressivity in terms of speed and location, as well as temporal synchrony with the speech.*
+*Tip: Similar to prior exercises, look at gesture expressiveness in terms of speed and location, as well as temporal synchrony with the speech.*

 ## Exercise 6 : Try the model on different audio

-Finally, it is important to think about how a model trained on real-world data performs when presented with data that does not fall in the original domain of the data.
+Finally, it is important to think about how a model trained on real-world data performs when presented with synthetic data.

 Q: Does this matter?
 A: Well, I am glad you asked.
 In our case, the Audio2Gestures model was trained on real speech, but we are using it with synthetic audio when generating gestures.
 Even if the model performs well on unseen real-world data, it may not perform well on data which is in some ways dissimilar from the one used during training.

 Your task is the check if the model differs noticeably in quality when generating gestures for real speech versus synthetic speech.
 At this point, you might have noticed an interesting pattern: we will use the script from exercise 1 (sorry!).

-This time there we do not need to change anything about the script, except the input and output directory.
-The `exercise_6` directory contains 3 audio files of synthetic speech, and 2 of real speech from YouTube.
-Generate corresponding gestures with the following command (will output to `./_output/exercise_6/3-13-32-128-100/`):
+This time, we do not need to change anything about the script, except the input directory.
+The `./data/subsystem3_exercises/exercise_6/` contains 3 audio files of synthetic speech, and 2 of real speech from YouTube.
+You should generate the corresponding gestures via the following command (outputs to `./data/subsystem3_exercises/exercise_6/3-13-32-128-100/`):

-&nbsp;&nbsp;&nbsp;&nbsp;`python generate.py -i "../_input/exercise_6/" -o "../_output/exercise_6/" --pipeline_script "../../example_scripts/pipeline.py"`
+&nbsp;&nbsp;&nbsp;&nbsp;`python "generate_gestures.py" -i "../data/subsystem3_exercises/exercise_6/" --pipeline_script "../../example_scripts/pipeline.py"`

-Take a look at the differences in gesture expessivity between real and synthetic speech now.
+Take a look at the differences in gesture expressiveness between real and synthetic speech now.

 *Tip: You can also experiment with your own audio files.
 What happens if you record your own voice?
 Speak in a different language?
-What about using audio without speech, but other sounds instead?*
+What about using audio without speech, but other sounds instead?
+What if you play dubstep?*

-## Bonus Exercise : Using real speech for exercises 2-5
+## Bonus Exercise : Using synthetic audio for exercises 2-5

+Awesome!
+You completed all exercises!

-Nice!
-You completed the exercises above!
-Now, do you happen to have extra time, and wish to know more about the capabilities of Audio2Gestures?
-Well, why not repeat exercises 2-5, but this time using real audio as opposed to synthetic?
-For this, you can use these saples from Exercise 6: `real_Andrew_Ng_Future_Forum_Youtube.wav` and `real_David_Laude_TEDx_Youtube.wav`
+Do you happen to have extra time, and wish to learn more about what Audio2Gestures is capable of?
+Well, why not repeat exercises 2-5, but this time instead of using real audio, you use synthetic one?
+For this, you can use samples from Exercise 6 (just copy-paste them in the Exercise # folders) and run the corresponding scripts:

-Is there a difference in results between real and synthetic speech, when varying the model parameters?

-Have a great day :)
+- `synthetic_Quentin_Tarantino.wav`
+- `synthetic_Scottish.wav`
+- `synthetic_Welcome.wav`

+What is interesting to see here is if changing the various generation parameters will yield similar differences in results when using synthetic audio versus real audio.
+Maybe the model performs well on real data when the encoder hidden layer size is high, but not so much when using synthetic data?

+Go ahead, and see for yourself!

+---

 [Back to top](#subsystem-3-gesture-generation)